RoboCupatHomeSim/interactive-cleanup-unity/README.md

 ### Build
 1. Create a "Build" folder under this project folder.
-2. Open this project with Unity.
+1. Open this project with Unity.
-3. Click [File]-[Build Settings].
+1. Click [File]-[Build Settings].
-4. Click [Build]
+1. Click [Build]
-5. Select the "Build" folder , and type a file name (e.g. InteractiveCleanup) and save the file.
+1. Select the "Build" folder , and type a file name (e.g. InteractiveCleanup) and save the file.
+1. Copy the "TTS" folder under the "Build" folder.

 ## How to Set Up